-The sample survey of the Living Conditions Survey (LCS) is carried out every year within the programme of the European Union - Statistics on Income and Living Conditions (EU-SILC) in randomly sampled private households of the Czech Republic.
-The method of the four-year sample rotation is used; a quarter of the observed households is changed every year.
+The sample survey within the programme of the European Union - Statistics on Income and Living Conditions (EU-SILC) is carried out every year in randomly sampled private households of the Czech Republic.
+The method of the fouryear sample rotation is used; a quarter of the surveyed households is changed every year.
 The aim of the survey is to obtain data on social conditions of the population comparable with the other European countries over a long term.
-The data in tables 9-1 to 9-3 were processed for 8 701 private households from all regions of the Czech Republic.
-Incomes of persons and of households were observed for the whole year 2016; the demographic data refer to the survey period in 2017.
+The data in tables 9-1 to 9-3 were processed for 8 677 private households from all regions of the Czech Republic.
+Incomes of persons and of households were surveyed for the whole year 2020; the demographic data refer to the survey period in 2021.
 The data obtained are grossed up to the whole population of the Czech Republic.